NCES CCD 2024-25 8 schools IL

 Lansing school enrollment varies 13× across entities

 Lansing school enrollment ranges from 135 students (lowest) to 1,803 students (highest), a spread of 1,668 students.
 That spread reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape — a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

-Lansing student-teacher ratio is 15.2:1 — near the typical range (US average ~16) — aligned with the U.S. average of approximately 16:1
+Lansing student-teacher ratio is 15.7:1 — near the typical range (US average ~15.7) — citywide staffing is neither unusually lean nor unusually crowded by this measure

 How many schools are in Lansing, IL?